offen/website/homepage/content/articles/0130-performance.md

 #### A better Auditorium

 Before we will tackle some major UX updates that will primarily benefit the operators, we first took a closer look at the user side.
 Users' access to their data is one of our key features.
 However, the feedback we have collected so far has shown us that the context and functionality presented in the Auditorium is not instantly clear to some users.
 To address this, there now is an onboarding feature for the first-time user when visiting the Auditorium.
-Here, in addition to a short insight into the data just collected, the basic functionality of Offen is pointed out once again.
+Here, in addition to a short insight into the data just collected, the basic functionality of Offen Fair Web Analytics is pointed out once again.
 Moreover, as little extras, there is now an empty state illustration on the user side and a loading state animation for all to enjoy.

 #### Tagging campaigns and sources